ArthropodAssault/PureCrystal-1.1/README.md

 Adressing Gen 2 Syndrome:
 ===============

-Pokemon evolutionary lines or single stage pokemon introduced in gen 2 whose attacking stats are misaligned with their typing have had their attacking states reversed.
+Evolutionary lines or single stage pokemon introduced in generation 2 whose attacking stats are misaligned with their typing have had their attacking states reversed.
 Pokemon affected are the totodile line, hoot hoot line, togepi line, and sneasel.